intensive acting courses

 These lunches are designed to give you honest, practical knowledge, invaluable connections, and an insider’s perspective on how to thrive in the industry.
 Bring your lunch and bring your questions.

-Tell us about yourself, your acting experience and which Clasrùm you are interested in.
-You should get a response within 48 hours.
+Tell us about yourself, your acting experience and why you are interested in Clasrùm.
+You should get a response within a week.

 Both courses run 10am until 6pm five days a week for four weeks.